 Early mornings and I do not go well together.
 So when I had to get up at 3.45am for the flight to Berlin, I knew I wasn’t going to be a barrel of laughs for the journey.
-We made it to the airport courtesy of Dad’s taxi with plenty of time to spare for our 7.15am flight to Schonefeld.
+We made it to the airport courtesy of Dad’s taxi with plenty of time to spare for our 7.15am flight to Schönefeld.
 Thankfully it was a smooth flight and after landing we had a bit of a trek through the airport to the baggage carousel.
-As we walked into the carousel room, I saw our bag just come out – a quick dash and we didn’t even have to wait for our bag…score!
+As we approached the carousel, I saw our bag just come out – a quick dash and we didn’t even have to wait for our bag…score!

-We checked in, and found that our room was ready – 4 hours early!
-Second yay of the day!
+Although we were 4 hours before check in time, our room was already ready.
+Second woop of the day!
 Hopefully the rest of our trip would go as well as the day had so far.
-After a quick freshen up and less quick nap, we made our way to Checkpoint Charlie, which was just around the corner from our hotel.
+After a quick freshen up and less quick nap, we made our way to Checkpoint Charlie, which was just around the corner from the hotel.
 As we’ve been to Berlin before, we were looking to use this trip as a top-up for all we hadn’t done before.

 Taking the lazy option and wanting to make the most of our unlimited travel cards we caught the train to Potsdamer Platz, and followed the signs to the Sony Centre.
 There’s a parade of shops underground to the Sony Centre which we’d never seen before, one of which had loads of puzzles to try out, so we had to stop in there!
 After looking around the Sony Centre, we made our way over the road to see what the Christmas market had to offer.

 There is loads on offer at Potsdamer Platz market, including a wide range of food.
-I’m such a fussy eater but there were still options for me.
-I picked up a bockwurst, while my boyfriend opted for a bratwurst – best way to introduce us to the Christmas markets!
-We also grabbed some gingerbread and nuts before walking back to our hotel for an early night.
+I’m such a fussy eater but there were even options for me.
+I picked up a bockwurst, while my boyfriend opted for a bratwurst – definitely the best introduction to the Berlin Christmas markets!
+We also grabbed some gingerbread and candied nuts before walking back to our hotel for an early night.
 Couldn’t wait to get started on our first full day in Berlin the next day!